Zezombye/blog/articles/workshop-shenanigans.md

 - Easy bypass of word filter lists with lookalike characters or zero-width spaces
 - Empty or whitespace-looking strings by using one of the many invisible characters

 But none of those would help us here.
-The Unicode exploits that we're gonna use are some that were popular in the 2000s, but have since been patched in pretty much every major language and library.
+The Unicode exploits that we'll use are some that were popular in the 2000s, but have since been patched in pretty much every major language and library.

 Overwatch rolls its own engine, and it would seem like the developers either made their own version of a UTF-8 parser, or included a wonderfully vulnerable library.